ar7ch/viklund/README.md

 # Viklund
 Click [here](https://github.com/blgkv/viklund/tree/russian) for Russian version.

-Viklund is Python bot (and a little bit of library).
+Viklund is bot for vk.com (and a little bit of library) written in Python.
 Its core functional is based on python273's vk_api library.

 Viklund can:
 * Send random and latests post from groups and pages using pre-configured .json file (see example.json);